openbotai/awesome-ai-agents/readpaper/README.md

 - An Embodied Generalist Agent in 3D World
 - ProAgent: From Robotic Process Automation to Agentic Process Automation

+第十三周
+- ToolChain*: Efficient Action Space Navigation in Large Language Models with A* Search
+- TaskWeaver: A Code-First Agent Framework

 ## 更多资源：